Résumé du projet

 CS supplied and installed (via our in-house installation team Conspec Contracts) an extensive wall protection package, defending the walls throughout the building from wear and tear caused by impact damage.

-2mm Acrovyn Textured Sheet was installed at dado height throughout the corridors of the hospital and was also used to protect vulnerable doors throughout the hospital.
+2mm Acrovyn Textured Sheet was installed at dado height throughout the corridors of the hospital and was also used to protect vulnerable doors.

 At the entrance to a new multi-faith sanctuary space within the hospital, CS supplied a custom printed Acrovyn by Design Wall Mural featuring a colourful, abstract design created by Willis Newson, in partnership with artist Ptolemy Mann (a renowned textile artist and architectural colour consultant).
 Because the mural was created in Acrovyn by Design, the beautiful words written within it now protect the wall, as well as comforting patients.